bemar76/bemar-dhcp/README.md

 # bemar-dhcp
-A dhcp server compatible to dhcp.conf
+A dhcp server compatible to dhcpd.conf